SPLASH115/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script creates a directory named my first directory in the /tmp/ directory This script moves betty from tmp to tmp/ my first directory This script removes the betty file from tmp/ my first school
+This script creates a directory named my first directory in the /tmp/ directory This script moves betty from tmp to tmp/ my first directory This script removes the betty file from tmp/ my first school This script deletes the my first directory that is in the /tmp